Summer Institute - Teaching Integrative Law

 Professional Identity, Values, and Purpose

 As you will learn, personal values are key to integrative law.
 (Part of what we are integrating are our values!)
 In this segment, we will explore how we work with students to create a personal Touchstone.
 We’ll also introduce the Operating Manual for Me, a tool for working collaboratively.
 You’ll see examples of both documents.
-Your homework will be to create your own Touchstone and Operating Manual to share in the next class.
+Your homework will be to create your own Touchstone and Operating Manual to share.
+(You will also have a week off to do this homework.)

 In the first half of the session, we will share our homework.
 Then, we will transition into exploring how well-being is integrated into the Integrative Law Curriculum.
 You will see examples of student well-being projects and will engage in an inquiry into what well-being practices work for you and your life.
 Your homework will be to create your own Well-Being Plan.
 Additional homework will be to start to outline a syllabus of a course you would like to teach – or how these elements could be added to an existing course you are already teaching.

-In this session, we will share homework.
-Participants will engage in an inquiry about whether an overview course or a particular topic will be their best direction.
-With input from classmates, we’ll create strategic plans for next steps: Depending on your backgrounds and positions, will you integrate aspects of integrative law into your existing courses?
+In this session, we will share homework and give/get feedback.
+With input from classmates, we will create strategic plans for next steps: Depending on your backgrounds and positions, will you integrate aspects of integrative law into your existing courses?
 Or will you create a syllabus for a new course?
-We’ll share existing syllabi and dream together then make a concrete plan with an accountability system to make it happen.
+We will share existing syllabi and dream together, then make a concrete plan with an accountability system to make it happen.

-For more information, please contact Carolyn Kaas at the Quinnipiac Center on Dispute Resolution, (203) 582-3234‬, or email centerdisres@quinnipiac.edu.
+For more information, please contact Kim Wright at jkimwright@gmail.com

 Return to TRAININGS